 People with experience of homelessness and those working to end homelessness are talking about their views of the Census, what should be done to end homelessness and what it is really like living on the street.
 A series of Personal Video Statements has been be posted to give everyone a personal and in depth perspective on homelessness.
 Watch and listen below, on YouTube or join the discussion on Facebook.

 The Street Census follows an approach used by cities around the world.
 The method has been adapted to Winnipeg’s local context based on input from local researchers, service providers, outreach teams, police and safety patrols, and people with experience of homelessness.
 This information can be used to improve decision-making for funders, governments, and community organizations.
-Over time, it can be used to track progress on ending homelessness.

 The Street Census is funded by the Government of Canada’s Homelessness Partnering Strategy, administered by the City of Winnipeg.
 It relied on thousands of hours of volunteer time provided by our partners, supporters, and the public.